 Recommended Immunizations for Babies

-In early childhood, vaccines are particularly critical — they help protect babies and small children from a host of life-threatening ailments when they’re most vulnerable to illness.
+In early childhood, vaccines are particularly critical — they help protect babies and young children from a host of life-threatening illnesses when they’re most vulnerable.

-New parents can consult with the Center for Disease Control and Prevention’s vaccination schedule, recommended through age 18, to learn the shots and vaccines for children in each age range.
+New parents can consult the Center for Disease Control and Prevention’s (CDC) vaccination schedule to learn what shots and vaccines are recommended for children through age 18.

 First-Year Vaccines: Immunization Schedule for Babies

 Vaccines at birth